Yahaya-Salisu/babs-audits-skills/references/instruction-07-triage.md

 - External protocol bugs = Out of scope / Invalid
 - Bugs in non-reviewed or non-deployed code = Invalid unless proven in scope
 - Documented/expected design behavior = Invalid
+- A well known and standard characteristic of this class of protocol in general, independent of whether this specific program's own documentation states it = Invalid
 - Admin/privileged-triggered only = Invalid unless the bug causes unintended damage during normal honest operation of that role and privileged-operation bugs are in scope
 - Trusted role acting maliciously alone = Invalid
+- The reporter's own proposed fix trades a hard revert or a conservative refusal for a softer or partial path = treat as a signal the revert is the actual safety mechanism, not evidence of a bug
 - No realistic damage path or non-exploitable bug = Invalid
 - Theoretical impact without a concrete execution path = Invalid
 - Informational = zero or negligible security impact only